bb-io/Pantheon/README.md

 ### Files

 - **Upload file**.
 Upload a file to a created project.
 - **Download target file**.
 Download a file for a target locale from a specific project.
+If the project deliverable is a hyperlink, it returns the URL, name and ID without any files.
 - **Search deliverables**.
 Get a list of deliverable files for a specific project.
 - **Delete file**.
 Delete a specific file from a project.